Autopilot features in rules

 The prompt is for instructions, not decisions

 All routing logic should be handled before the reply action — in your branching rule's classification steps and conditions.
-Don't write instructions like "If the customer asks for a refund, do X." That decision should already be codified in a Branch by Autopilot answer step upstream.
+Don't write instructions like "If the customer asks for a refund, do X." That decision should already be codified in a Branch with Autopilot step upstream.
 By the time the reply action fires, the conversation has already been routed to the correct branch, and the prompt should simply tell Autopilot how to respond in this specific scenario.

 Tell the customer that they will receive an invoice at the latest 48 hours after their order has been placed.
 Also share a link to the Help Center article on invoices.
 Then let them know they should reach back out if they haven't received the invoice after 48 hours.